IS IT TOO HOT TO PLAY?

 CONSIDER HEAT FRIENDLY ACTIVITIES

 When temperatures rise, running around in the direct sun can put your child at risk of overheating and dehydration.
 We normally recommend you try to schedule those type of activities early in the morning or the evening when it can be a bit cooler.
+You can learn more about how to present heat stroke and what signs to look for here.

 Another alternative is water activities, like visiting your community pool.
 Even at extreme temperatures, swimming, playing with water toys or enjoying the local water park can be a great option.
 As your children enjoy water activities, make sure you know the signs and symptoms of swimmer’s ear.
 You can learn more here.